Edie Sedgwick: Mental health decline and career attempts

-Sedgwick attempted to forge a legitimate acting career.
-She auditioned for Norman Mailer's 1967 stage adaptation of his novel The Deer Park was being produced.
-But Mailer "turned her down … She was very good in a sort of tortured and wholly sensitive wa …She used so much of herself with every line that we knew she'd be immolated after three performances."
+After her return to New York in 1967, Sedgwick attempted to establish a mainstream acting career.
+According to Neuwirth, "She didn't want to make any more fatuous films with Andy.
+But the establishment moguls didn't think she was capable of handling big parts.
+She was hot at one point and she hadn't capitalized on it."
+In March 1967, Sedgwick auditioned to replace Beverly Bentley in Norman Mailer's Off-Broadway adaptation of his novel The Deer Park, but was not cast.
+Mailer said, "She was very good in a sort of tortured and wholly sensitive way … She used so much of herself with every line that we knew she'd be immolated after three performances."